dpedu/docker-znc/README.md

 * Provide a way to share channel files with secret links
 * Provide all-time, yearly, and monthly pisg outputs
 * Compile provided ZNC modules into the image
+* Prompt to change ALL default passwords on first start

 [pisg]:http://pisg.sourceforge.net/
 [example]:http://pisg.sourceforge.net/examples